ksandom/achel/packages-available/Unit/docs/readme.md

 * You can use `passTest`, `warnTest` or `failTest`.
 Each with a description of why it failed.
  * You can have many results in one test.
 Eg you can fail in many ways.
 This helps you to have a useful comment as to why it failed. *Do this.*
  * The last one in the test wins.

+## A worked example - faucet

+This used to be hard.
+Now it's easy

+    defineTest IPC - prereq - procFaucet (replacement), testFaucets
+    		createProcFaucet proc,echo Hi!
+    		createPipe proc,.

+    	expect Hi!,~!Test,default,0!~

+* Define a test as you would for a normal feature.
+* Nest the thing you want to test inside of `testFaucets`.
+* Create a pipe from your stuff to `.` and any data recieved will be dumped to ~!Test,channel,messageNumber!~.
+* You can then test the results with the expect statement just like you would for normal features.